MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

     (Get-AzActionGroup -ResourceGroupName <resourceGroup> -Name <actionGroup>).Id
     ```

-1. Create and save a Resource Manager template for Resource Health alerts as `resourcehealthalert.json` ([see details below](#resource-manager-template-options-for-resource-health-alerts)).
+1. Create and save a Resource Manager template for Resource Health alerts as `resourcehealthalert.json`, see [Resource Manager template options for Resource Health alerts](#resource-manager-template-options-for-resource-health-alerts).

 1. Create a new Azure Resource Manager deployment using this template.